AlexisBDL/StoryManager/README.md

 The StorieManager need a file ".dbconfig" in the path of the executable.
 You can configure the programme with this file like default database and user.
 Use the syntax of the example .dbconfig in this repository.

+To run tests, use Robot Framework and run tests.robot